yanniks/yanniksdeapp-android/README.md

-yanniks.de Android App Source Code
+### yanniks.de Android App Source Code

 This is the source code of the yanniks.de Android App.
-Attention: Requires Holo Everywhere!
+As I don't want to write any novels over here, this has to be okay.

+The app is released under GNU GPLv3 license.